sciZer0/7/v/README.md

 Fundamental Problem 1 is that people that build blockchains do it the same way as other people built states in the past:

 * with kings (founders),
-* with top servants (top contributors: developers/validators/miners)
+* with top servants (top contributors: top developers/validators/miners)
 * often with royalty (VCs)
 * but always with really-rightless people (users)